 Autonomy and meaning have found to be key factors to create intrinsic motivation with employees.
-You can find more information on motivation in the article “Motivation and Wellbeing”.

 Although clients generally decide for themselves what they would like to achieve through coaching, their goal needs to be validated as their own.
 Often, coachees confuse their goals with what they believe others would want them to achieve.
 As a result, coachees may lack a sense of motivation towards a goal they do not “own”.

 In our Toolkit you will find the “Hope Map” exercise which will is designed to teach pathway thinking to clients to help unlock the motivating energy of hope.

 Bandura (1997) defined self-efficacy as “people’s beliefs about their capabilities to produce effects”.